neerajankam/vin-fastapi/README.md

-# VIN decoder
+# VIN(Vehicle Identification Number) decoder
-A simple FastAPI backend to decode VINs, powered by the vPIC API and backed by a SQLite cache.
+A simple FastAPI backend to decode VINs, powered by the [vPIC API](https://vpic.nhtsa.dot.gov/api/) and backed by a SQLite cache.

 ## API Endpoints